-The small and charming fishing village of Stokkseyri in South Iceland is a place of breathtaking views with canals, islands and endless unique lagoons to explore.
-Founded in 930 AD and once an important trading and fishing center, the town now has a population of 445.
+The small and charming fishing village of Stokkseyri in South Iceland is a place of breathtaking seaside views.
+Visitors enjoy exploring the area’s natural canals, islands and endless unique lagoons.

 What to do in Stokkseyri

 Stokkseyri has interesting workshops and art galleries you can browse.
 You can also enjoy unique museums such as the interactive Ghost Center, The Elves, Trolls and Northern Lights Museum, and The Wildlife and Hunting Museum.
 The interesting Thuridarbud is a small fisherman’s hut that shows the tough living conditions locals had to face when working at sea.
 The hut gets its name from Lady Thuridur, a brave female sea captain in the early 1800s.